Mariners vs. Twins Player Props Betting Odds

-Player prop bet options for Julio Rodriguez, Carlos Correa and others are available when the Seattle Mariners host the Minnesota Twins at T-Mobile Park on Tuesday at 9:40 PM ET.
+The Seattle Mariners host the Minnesota Twins at T-Mobile Park on Wednesday at 9:40 PM ET.
+Those looking to place a player prop bet can find odds for Julio Rodriguez, Carlos Correa and others in this matchup.

 Bet on this matchup or its props with BetMGM!